Oak Grove Baptist Church, Cadiz, KY (270) 522-6521

 Church Music

-Under the direction of the church's music and youth director, the church music program educates, trains and coordinates musical performance in the church.
+Under the direction of the church's music director, the church music program educates, trains and coordinates musical performance in the church.
 The church choir practices Sunday evenings before Discipleship Training.
 The choir is open to all ages.
 A variety of musical styles are sung by the choir.
 The choir usually sings as a part of the Sunday morning worship service and revival services.

 return to top